 calculated by dividing the impact of the excluded items by the

 4 Includes expenses for the amortization of intangible assets

 and purchase accounting adjustments to inventories recognized as a

 result of acquisitions, intangible asset impairment charges and expense

 or income related to changes in the fair value measurement of contingent

 consideration.
 Also includes integration, transaction and certain other

 5 Includes the estimated tax impact on the reconciling items.

-Amount for 2014 also includes a benefit of approximately $300 million
+In addition, amount for the first quarter of 2014 includes a benefit of

-associated with a capital loss generated in the quarter.
-In addition,
+approximately $300 million associated with a capital loss generated in

 |MERCK & CO., INC.|